Basic SEO Elements

 Using properly compressed and sized images on your website will help you to create the fastest site for your users, creating faster load times and access to your content faster.
 Just because you have the fastest download speeds in your office does not mean your users have the same luxury.
 Check out this Guide on compressing your website images, and speed up your website in 5 easy steps.

 Be sure you link within your pages to your own content.
 This may be as simple as a menu item or on-page sitemap or as complex as links to the text within your pages to other content on your site.
 These internal links show how your content is linked and provides value to search engines trying to help their searchers find content that you provide.

 Creating links to other reputable websites is just as important as linking to content from within your site.
 Outbound links are links that you use to show people more about something you are writing about.
 These links should always open in a new window or tab but should be used whenever possible to show reputable sources for your content.

 Define Your SEO Objectives

 Define your SEO objectives & develop a realistic strategy.
-Understanding that everyone wants to be #1 on Google, think about targeting a #1 spot that will not only have your site come up in the top search results but also accomplishes your goal of brand recognition, a contact from the client, a client visiting your physical location or an online sale.
-Learn More…
+Understanding that everyone wants to be #1 on Google's SERP, think about targeting a #1 spot that will not only have your webpage come up in the top search results but also accomplishes your goal of brand recognition, a contact from the client, a client visiting your physical location or an online sale.

 Keyword and Market Research